dalesgit/logseq/pages/Module 2 session 1.md

 - Esther will miss 1st Thurs for call to prep for ordination
 - Craig in a merging church situation
 - Danny called to serve at a church in York, SC
+- Music
-- "Official Ignatian Prayer (self-offering) by St. Louis Jesuits
+	- "Official Ignatian Prayer (self-offering) by St. Louis Jesuits "Take Lord Receive"